m0-k1/TSF--Data-Science-Tasks/README.md

 # The Sparks Foundation - Machine Learning Tasks

-This repository consist of the tasks given during my internship at The Sparks Foundation
+This repository consist of the tasks given during my internship at The Sparks Foundation.

 # About The Sparks Foundation